Skip to content

 4. Apply limit (truncate results)

-With sortBy
+With sortBy (no aggregation)

 1. Collect all entries from all files